- Activity Level: high

 - Watchdog: aware

-Fox Terrier Mix Breed Profile
+Fox Terrier Mix Dog Breed Information

 A Fox Terrier Mix is a cross between a Fox Terrier and another dog breed.
 Because a mixed-breed can inherit any mix of traits from one or both of their parents, it’s important to ask the breeder about the other parent breed.